A formula for the Voevodsky motive of the moduli stack of vector bundles on a curve: Introduction

 \section{Introduction}

 Let $\Bun_{n,d}$ denote the moduli stack of rank $n$, degree $d$ vector bundles on a smooth projective geometrically connected curve $C$ of genus $g$ over a field $k$.
-In this paper, we prove the following formula for the motive of $\Bun_{n,d}$ in Voevodsky's triangulated category $\DM(k):=\DM(k,\QQ)$ of mixed motives over $k$ with $\QQ$-coefficients under the assumption that $C(k) \neq \emptyset$.
+In this paper, we prove the following formula for the motive of $\Bun_{n,d}$ in Voevodsky's triangulated category $\DM(k):=\DM(k,\QQ)$ of mixed motives over $k$ with $\QQ$-coefficients.

 \begin{thm} Suppose that $C(k) \neq \emptyset$; then in $\DM(k,\QQ)$, we have